-UNC shooting; trooper shoots man in Raleigh: Triangle homicide tracker
+UNC shooting; trooper shoots man in Raleigh, 3 dead in Durham: Triangle homicide tracker

 Location: 500 block of Glenwood Avenue

-Arrest: Raleigh police have charged Tyrell Jarue Moore, 23, with murder in Millette’s death.
+Arrest: Raleigh police have charged Tyrell Jarue Moore, 23, with murder

 What we know:

 On Aug.
-26, shortly after 2 a.m., Millette was punched, fell to the ground and hit his head on the sidewalk, according to news partner ABC11.
+26, shortly after 2 a.m., David Millette was punched, fell to the ground and hit his head on the sidewalk, according to news partner ABC11.
 He died Friday.

 Millette was the general manager, operating partner, and part owner of Midwood Smokehouse, a barbecue restaurant in Raleigh that called Millette’s death a “senseless act of violence.”